flatironinstitute/sciware/33_SummerIntro/github1.md

 </code></pre>

-## Upload the repo contents to GitHub
+## Upload the local repo contents to GitHub

 - Use the `git push` command to upload the committed changes to the GitHub repo.